 Click here for access to Global Networks.

-The latest Thomas Reuters index of the world’s most highly cited journals has been released in the 2014 ISI Journal Citation Report.
-We are proud that the Max Planck Institute-linked journal is among the top 25 journals globally in not one, but three separate academic disciplines.
+The latest Thomas Reuters index of the world’s most highly cited journals has been released in the 2019 Journal Citation Report.
+We are proud that the Max Planck Institute-linked journal Global Networks is among the top 20 journals globally in not one, but three separate academic disciplines.